xiaoly8/SCRepair/README.md

 Installation
 ===

+To install SCRepair, use the following command, the dependencies will be automatically installed and configured:

 ```Bash
 python3 setup.py install
 ```

 You might need to install the vulnerability detector of choice separately before our repair system can invoke.
+You may consult the corresponding installation instructions.

 To Use
 ===